-- ♦ an optional block delete character, which is a slash "/" . - an optional line number. - any number of words, parameter settings, and comments. - an end of line marker (carriage return or line feed or both).
+- An optional block delete character ("/"). - An optional line number. - Any number of words, parameter settings, and comments. - An end of line marker (carriage return or line feed or both).

 Any input not explicitly allowed is illegal and will cause the Interpreter to signal an error or to ignore the line.